bombela/buttonup_voron/README.md

 <img src="pics/magnet_removal_feature.jpg" width=50% height=50%>

 For easy identification; before and after printing; the magnet dimensions are written on every parts.
-And the door size on the frame part.
+With the addition of the door size on the frame part.

 <img src="pics/info_text_cad.jpg" width=50% height=50%><img src="pics/info_text_photo.jpg" width=50% height=50%>